 Savings accounts have had a slow and steady fall from grace since their heyday some decades ago.
 Hilariously bad interest rates set against a backdrop of rising inflation and stellar growth across practically every investment class have a lot of people asking, are savings accounts still worth it?

 Over the past decade, money invested in practically any diversified portfolio will have grown substantially.
 Meanwhile, the same amount of money in a typical savings account would actually be worth much less than it started due to inflation.

 But there’s more to the picture than growth vs. stagnation.
 Let’s take a deeper look at exactly why people are so frustrated with savings accounts, as well as whether we still need them, and what (if any) is the point of a savings account in this climate.

 Are Savings Accounts Necessary?

 Let’s start with the case against savings accounts.
 Whether they still have a role to play or not, we can all agree that they’re not nearly as cool as they used to be, and that there are certain things they just can’t do.

 Savings Accounts Won’t Make You Rich

 At the time of this writing, the average savings account interest rate in the US is .06%.
 That’s 6% of 1%, for those keeping score at home.
 If you put 100 people in a room, .06% would amount to 6% of just one person.
 That’s like one left foot, total, out of the whole room.

 It’s virtually uncontested at this point that a savings account is not going to make anyone rich.
 Even money market accounts and so-called high-yield savings accounts offer dishearteningly low annual percentage yields.

 Even the miracle of compounding interest makes almost no difference here. $100 earning that rate for 100 years would stack up to a heartbreaking total of just $106.18.
-The same deposit, earning 10% in a simple index fund portfolio over that period would grow to $1,378,061.23.
+The same deposit, earning 10% with simple index funds over that period would grow to $1,378,061.23.